deepkanwar099/ec2-web-server-deployment/README.md

 ---

 ## 🧠 Problem Statement
-XYZ Media Solutions wanted to move their website to the cloud to improve availability and reduce infrastructure management.
+XYZ Media Solutions wanted to move their static website to the cloud to improve availability and reduce manual server management.

+The requirement was to deploy a simple, secure, and automated web server that could be accessed publicly.

 ---